 Kenneth Herbert, a top 2% analyst from RBC Capital maintains GD with a hold rating and lowers their GD price target from $290.00 to $280.00, on Jan 30, 2025.

-One of the major reasons eToro is our highest-rated brokerage is because of its social trading community.
+One of the primary reasons eToro is our top-rated brokerage is because of its social trading community.

 Step 5: Execute your GD trade

-Market order: A market order is an order to buy or sell a stock at the best available price.
-Market orders are generally fine.
+Market order: A market order is an order to buy or sell a security at the best possible price.
+Market orders are generally sufficient.

-Limit order: A limit order is an order to buy or sell a security at a specific price (or better).
-If you want to be sure you're buying or selling at a particular price, place a limit order.
+Limit order: A limit order allows you to buy or sell a security at a specific price (or better).
+If you want to ensure you're buying or selling at an exact price, place a limit order.

-Press the Open Trade button and your broker will execute the order.
+Press the Open button and eToro will execute your order.

-If you want additional help with buying stocks on eToro, click the helpful video below:
+If you want more assistance investing in stocks on eToro, click the how to video below:

 How much does it cost to buy one General Dynamics share?